ktoso/rx-wiki/Combining-Observables.md

 [[images/rx-operators/mergeDelayError.png]]

 `mergeDelayError( )` behaves much like `merge( )`.
 The exception is when one of the Observables being merged throws an error.
-If this happens with `merge( )`, the merged Observable will immediately throw an error itself (that is, it will invoke the `onError` method of its Observer). `mergeDelayError( )`, on the other hand, will hold off on reporting the error until it has given any other non-error-producing Observables that it is merging a chance to finish emitting their items, and it will emit those itself, and will only invoke `onError` when all of the other merged Observables have finished.
+If this happens with `merge( )`, the merged Observable will immediately throw an error itself (that is, it will invoke the `onError` method of its Subscriber). `mergeDelayError( )`, on the other hand, will hold off on reporting the error until it has given any other non-error-producing Observables that it is merging a chance to finish emitting their items, and it will emit those itself, and will only invoke `onError` when all of the other merged Observables have finished.

-Because it is possible that more than one of the merged observables encountered an error, `mergeDelayError( )` may pass information about multiple errors to the `onError` method (which it will never invoke more than once).
+Because it is possible that more than one of the merged Observables encountered an error, `mergeDelayError( )` may pass information about multiple errors to the `onError` method (which it will never invoke more than once).
 For this reason, if you want to know the nature of these errors, you should write your `onError` method so that it accepts a parameter of the class `CompositeException`.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#mergeDelayError(java.util.List)">`mergeDelayError(listOfObservables)`</a>